 Display dynamic content in a feed

-Once publishers begin posting content to your mobile app, we’ll need to start writing the logic on your home page that displays each story as a dynamic list.
-This can be achieved by utilizing our repeating group element.
+Once publishers begin posting content to your mobile app, we’ll need to start writing the logic on your home page that displays each story as a dynamic list to create a news feed.
+This can be achieved by using our repeating group element.

 Repeating groups integrate with your database to display and update a list of dynamic content.